pytorch/tutorials/intermediate_source/ddp_tutorial.rst

 Initialize DDP with PyTorch Elastic/torch.distributed.run
 ----------------------------------

-We can leverage PyTorch Elastic to simply the DDP code and initialize the job more easily.
+We can leverage PyTorch Elastic to simplify the DDP code and initialize the job more easily.
 Let's still use the Toymodel example and create a file named ``elastic_ddp.py``.

 .. code:: python